priyamtejaswin/ViLT/README.md

 # Android app

 The `HelloWorld` directory links to android app submodule -- <https://github.com/priyamtejaswin/HelloWorld>.
-This app can be built and tested on Android Studio independently.
-So far, it implements the Question Preprocessor (which needed to be implemented in pure Java).
+Refer to **Setup and eval** below before building the app.
+The app uses a Java implementation of the BERT pre-processor for the question (adapted from [this repo](https://github.com/huggingface/tflite-android-transformers/blob/master/bert/src/main/java/co/huggingface/android_transformers/bertqa/tokenization/FullTokenizer.java)).
+The image is pre-processed using PyTorch code, exported via Torchscipt.
+These are passed to the ViLT model (also exported using Torchscipt).

 # Setup and eval